php-http/documentation/docs/virtual-package.md

 There is no project registered with that name.
 However, all client implementations including client adapters for Httplug use the `provide` section to tell composer that they do provide the client-implementation.

-# Using a Reusable Library
+# Using a Library that depends on HTTPlug

 Reusable libraries do not depend on a concrete implementation but only on the virtual package `php-http/client-implementation`.
 This is to avoid hard coupling and allows the user of the library to choose the implementation.
 You can think of this as an "interface" or "contract" for packages.